rdok/7daystodie_mod_dot_crosshair/documentation/about.md

 - Replaces the default crosshair with a dot universally.
 - [Immersive Crosshair](https://www.nexusmods.com/7daystodie/mods/5601) and [Dot Crosshair](https://www.nexusmods.com/7daystodie/mods/5640) mods are designed to complement each other.
   - Hides crosshair when not having an interactable.
 E.g. using weapons with iron sights.
-- Game Version: 1.0 (b333).
+- Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

 ## Changelog
 #### v1.1.0 12-Aug-24
-- feat: Deprecated rendering logic using tools; use Immersive Crosshair instead.
+- feat: Deprecated rendering logic using resource tools; use Immersive Crosshair instead.
   - fix: Resolved an issue where the Immersive Crosshair enabled the crosshair, but the dot failed to render.
 - feat: Global version deprecated; Dot Crosshair now replaces the crosshair universally.
 #### v1.0.4 Main Version 10-Aug-24